-I finally made the leap and went into Cafe Hoppe.
+I finally leaped and went into Cafe Hoppe.
 The inside is just as beautiful as the facade.
-The place is rich with history and uniqueness.
+The place is rich in history and uniqueness.
 After looking around, I realized I was one of the only non-locals in the bar.

 14. Visit the Embassy of the Free Mind